nicolasroinard/verifiable-llm-pipeline/README.md

 ---

-## Pipeline Structure
+## What is currently implemented

-The pipeline is organized into distinct layers, each with a clear responsibility.
+This repository exposes a runnable subset of the system:

 ### ODT — Document Ingestion & Structuring

 * Ingests raw `.odt` documents
 * Segments and structures content
 * Produces a traceable and reconstructible archive
-* Preserves source integrity (no destructive transformation)
+* Preserves source integrity

 Entry point: